 A Little Harmless Fun: Joyce Maynard

-Joyce Maynard will chat with Frank on Wednesday, May 27.
-Maynard, the author of 17 books, including The New York Times bestselling novel Labor Day (which was made into a Jason Reitman film starring Kate Winslet), To Die For (which was made into a Gus Van Sant film starring Nicole Kidman), and the memoir At Home in the World, which chronicles her brief relationship with the reclusive writer J.D.
-Salinger, which began when she was 18 and he 53.
+Maynard, the author of 17 books, including The New York Times bestselling novel Labor Day (which was made into a Jason Reitman film starring Kate Winslet), To Die For (which was made into a Gus Van Sant film starring Nicole Kidman), and the memoir At Home in the World.
 Her most recent book, The Best of Us, tells the story of finding and losing her second husband.
-Her new novel will be published next year.
-Last year, at age 65, Maynard returned to college at Yale, which she left when she was 19 to move to New Hampshire with Salinger.
-She is currently a junior.
-For the last 19 years she has taught the craft of memoir on the shores of Lake Atitlan, Guatemala, at a workshop she founded in 2001.
+Her new novel will be published later this year.

 Maynard is also a fellow of the MacDowell Colony and Yaddo and for the last 19 years has taught the craft of memoir on the shores of Lake Atitlan, Guatemala, at a workshop she founded there in 2001.
 She spent the early months of this spring’s pandemic there at the base of a volcano with fellow writers.
 Two years ago, at age 65, Maynard returned to New Haven to finish her studies at Yale, which were interrupted in 1972.
 She is currently a junior.